Paschke duality and assembly maps: Cstar -categorical model for the homotopy theoretic assembly map

 \section{\texorpdfstring{$\boldsymbol{C^{*}}$}{Cstar}-categorical model for the homotopy theoretic assembly map}

-The homotopy theoretic assembly map $\Ass_{\cF}^{h}$ in Definition \ref{wrtiogrgergfgs} is defined in terms of the homology theory $K\bC^{G}$.
-On the other hand, the analytic assembly map $\Ass^{\an}_{X}$ is constructed in Definition \ref{wergoijowergerreggwgw} in terms of $KK$-theory.
+The homotopy theoretic assembly map $\Ass_{{\bC},\cF}^{h}$ in Definition \ref{wrtiogrgergfgs} is defined in terms of the equivariant homology theory $K\bC^{G}$.
+On the other hand, the analytic assembly map $\Ass^{\an}_{{{\bC},\cF}}$ is constructed in Definition \ref{wergoijowergerreggwgw} in terms of $\KK$-theory.
 Our goal is to compare these two assembly maps.
-As a first step, in this section we will construct an assembly map $\Ass_{X}^{\Theta}$ induced by an explicit functor $\Theta_{X}$ between $C^{*}$-categories and show that it is equivalent to the homotopy theoretic assembly map $\Ass^{h}_{X}$ on $G$-finite $G$-simplicial complexes.
+As a first step, in this section we will construct an assembly map $\Ass_{X}^{\Theta}$ induced by an explicit functor $\Theta_{X}$ between $C^{*}$-categories and show that it is equivalent to the homotopy theoretic assembly map $\Ass^{h}_{{\bC},X}$ on $G$-finite $G$-simplicial complexes. $\Ass_{X}^{\Theta}$ also depends on $\bC$, but we drop this subscript from the notation in order to simplify the notation.